seanlikesred/flask-sheets-template-2024/README.md

 ## Testing

-Setup a separate Google Sheet to use as the test document.
-Note its identifier and set environment variable `GOOGLE_SHEETS_TEST_DOCUMENT_ID` accordingly, via the ".env" file.
-Setup the sheets in the same way you would set up the normal google sheet database.
-Also setup a "books" sheet with columns "id", "title", "author", "year", and "created_at".
+We will use a separate Google Sheet "test document" to use during testing.
+This keeps development data seprate from test data, and allows for experimentation when testing.
+To setup the test document:
+  1. Create a new Google Sheet document, and note its identifier.
+  2. Set this test document identifier as the environment variable `GOOGLE_SHEETS_TEST_DOCUMENT_ID`, via the ".env" file.
+  3. Inside the test document, set up all the normal sheets that the app uses (products, orders, etc.).

-Run tests:
+Running tests:

 ```sh
 pytest
 ```

-> NOTE: we are using a live sheet for testing, so to avoid API rate limits, we are waiting / sleeping between each test, which makes the tests a bit slow for now
+> NOTE: we are using a live sheet for testing, so to avoid API rate limits, we are waiting / sleeping between each test, which makes the tests a bit slow.

+> NOTE: the "web_app_test" expects certain content on certain pages, so if / when you update the page contents, you will need to update the tests as well.

-## CI
+## Continuous Integration

-See more information about the [CI](/admin/GITHUB_ACTIONS.md) build process.
+See the [GitHub Actions Guide](/docs/GITHUB_ACTIONS.md) for more information about configuring the Continuous Integration (CI) build process.

 Running tests in CI mode: